Everest Base Camp Trek - 14 Days

 What is the accommodation like During The Trek?

 During your trip, you will stay in a 3-star hotel in Kathmandu.
 While trekking, your accommodation will be in teahouses or guesthouses along the route.
 The accommodations will be shared with another person of the same gender.
 If you prefer a private room, you can request it for an additional cost.
-The rooms provided by Adventure Club Trek will have attached washrooms, but please note that some teahouses only have shared washing and toilet facilities.
-Finding single rooms in Kathmandu and lower-elevation trekking regions is easier, but they may be scarce at higher elevations.
-Teahouses at lower elevations usually have hot showers powered by gas, while those at higher elevations offer hot water for bathing.
+The rooms provided by Adventure Club Trek will have attached washrooms up Namche Bazaar.
+However, please note that after Namche Bazaar, teahouses only have shared washing and toilet facilities.
+Single rooms in Kathmandu and lower-elevation trekking regions are more accessible but may be scarce at higher elevations.
+Teahouses at lower elevations usually have hot showers powered by gas.
+In comparison, those at higher elevations offer hot water for bathing.
 If you want a hot shower, you may need to pay an extra $3 to $5 at the teahouses.
 After a long day of trekking, many people find this expense worthwhile.

 Breakfast, lunch, and dinner will be provided during the trek, and breakfast will only be provided in Kathmandu.
 We host welcome and farewell dinners for our guests.
 During the trek, we have breakfast and dinner at tea houses or lodges where we spend nights while there will be lunch at tea houses on the way.
 The teahouses offer a variety of hot drinks and meals.
 The typical meals are omelets and toasts, boiled or fried eggs, momos, vegetarian curries, pizza, macaroni, or chow mein.
 The Nepali traditional Dal Bhat consists of rice, lentils, and vegetables.
 We recommend that trekkers avoid meat on the mountain as it is unhygienic.